 What if I can’t treat my burn immediately?

-Immediate treatment is recommended to reduce tissue damage and help reduce pain.
+Immediate treatment is vital to reduce tissue damage and help reduce pain.
 But there is a lot of controversy about how long after the injury treatment can retain effectiveness.

-Recently, studies have shown that even if treatment is delayed for between 1 or 3 hours, running the burn under cool running water is still beneficial, improving wound re-epithelialisation and decreasing the amount of scar tissue.
+Recently, studies have shown that even if treatment is late, running the burn under cool running water is still beneficial, improving wound re-epithelialisation and decreasing the amount of scar tissue.

 Should I use hydrogels such as BurnShield, Burnfree and Water-Jel?

 In fact, 37% of UK fire departments use water gels instead of cool running water.
 However, 76% use them in addition to cool running water.
 There have been few studies with hydrogels, however studies have indicated that these gels may not offer additional healing benefits.